The definitive tourist guide to the Western Lake District

 Cumbrian Heavy Horses

-Cumbrian Heavy Horses is the only specialised centre in the UK and, for both the experienced and novice, riding a magnificent Clydesdale, Shire and Ardennes heavy horses on the beaches of the Western Lake District is something you will never forget.
+Cumbrian Heavy Horses is the only specialised centre in the UK and, for both the experienced and novice, riding a magnificent Clydesdale, Shire and Ardennes horses on the beaches of the Western Lake District is something you will never forget.

 Millstones Barn & Toy Barn